walker-herndon/walker-herndon.github.io/CS5199/Diss Format Notes.md

 	- don't require a strict file structure anymore because of this and don't use that key format anymore
 - [x] installation script for easy installation
 - [x] add documentation for everything and installation instructions

+Need to say something about why we didn't implement the UI that had been made and just went with the library